Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

 ***
 ## Vitis HLS for Kernel Optimizations

 In Vitis, C++ kernels destined to be implemented onto the device LUTs and flops are compiled with the high-level synthesis tool Vitis HLS.
-Vitis automatically uses Vitis HLS without user intervention but for this tutorial we run the tool to gain additional insights about the kernel.
+Vitis automatically uses Vitis HLS without user intervention but for this tutorial we run the tool to gain additional insights about the underlying synthesis technology and our cholesky kernel.

 <details>
   <summary><b>Click to expand! (instructions for <code>Vitis HLS</code>)</b></summary>